jamerst/o-data-grid/packages/o-data-grid/README.md

 Coming soon!

 ## Notes
 ODataGrid is still in the fairly early stages of development.
 I'm not aware of any issues currently, but it hasn't been battle-tested.
-It also utilises [Recoil](https://github.com/facebookexperimental/Recoil) for state management in the filter builder, which is still considered experimental by Facebook.

 Please report any issues that you find, and feel free to make feature requests.
 This will help to make ODataGrid better.